 Implementing a new vision for school accountability

 The FEA has supported a commission led by the National Association of Head Teachers (NAHT) to develop a new vision for school accountability.
 The commission has found that the current accountability system is not working for disadvantaged young people; amongst other issues, it deters talented staff from working in more deprived communities, narrows the curriculum and encourages ‘teaching to the test’.
-In September, the commission will set out its vision for the future of school accountability.
-This will include a call for use of comparative performance data within families of schools in inspection, to mitigate against unfavourable judgements on schools serving disadvantaged communities.
+In September 2018, the commission set out its vision for the future of school accountability.
+This included a call for use of comparative performance data within families of schools in inspection, to mitigate against unfavourable judgements on schools serving disadvantaged communities.
 The FEA calls for support to implement the commission’s recommendations from government and the wider sector and will work with NAHT to do this.

 School funding policy to allow for pupils with higher needs

 The FEA continues to believe that national spending should not decrease in real terms on a per pupil basis.
 The government must ensure that all schools are sufficiently funded to meet its own aims for the education system, and fairly funded across the regions.
 Funding for pupils with higher needs should be protected.
 To achieve this, the government should consider a transparent and independent review into the provision that the best-performing schools offer, the cost of providing this on a per-pupil basis, and work with the Treasury to meet any shortfall between the cost of this provision and current funding arrangements.
 This should inform long term budgets in the 2020 Spending Review, and lead to additional funds in 2018 and 2019 where needed.
 The second stage of the national funding formula should also be reviewed to address continued inequality in funding between similar schools in different areas.
 All political parties should continue to support higher needs funding, including the pupil premium and funding for opportunity areas.

 Joined up support for all post-16 destination routes